Buffy: We won't! (whispering to Giles) Aim for the horsies.

 - Sunset Riders: in the riding sections, the bullets just pass through the horses and only the riders can be hit.
 Except for stage boss "Dark Horse": a few bits of plating allow his horse to stop any bullets that hit it.

-- The Total War games avert this.
-When a mounted unit goes down, the horse goes down with them in the earlier versions.
+- Averted in early titles.
+When a mounted unit goes down, the horse automatically goes down with them.
 However, mounted units also have a higher chance of "healing" casualties, representing the rider surviving the death of the mount and simply taking up another horse for the next battle.